Schmelzberry/HairSalon/README.md

     }
    ```
 7. Next, make sure to update the connection string with your own system's values for `[USERNAME]` and `[PASSWORD]`!
 Don't forget to replace the brackets `[]` as well.
+8. Now that your connection string is ready, head over to MySql Workbench and once signed in using your username and password, navigate to Administration tab.
+9. Next, select `Data Import/Restore` followed by `choose Import from Self-Contained File`.
+Lastly, press Start Import once DB options are selected.
-8. In the command line, run the following command to compile and run web application in development mode with a watcher:
+10. In the command line, run the following command to compile and run web application in development mode with a watcher:

 ```bash
 $ dotnet watch run
 ```
 > Optionally, you can run `dotnet build` to compile this web app without running it.

-9. Open the browser to https://localhost:5001 to use the web application.
+11. Open the browser to https://localhost:5001 to use the web application.
 > If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.